Apple has a quarter-trillion dollars in cash

 Apple's stack of Franklins, Grants and Jacksons has steadily grown over the past few years.
 Five years ago, Apple had "just" $110.2 billion in cash.

 And Apple (AAPL, Tech30) has increasingly stashed away most of its cash overseas for tax purposes.
-Apple CFO Luca Maestri said in February that $230 billion of its cash was held abroad.
+Apple CFO Luca Maestri said on Tuesday that $239 billion of its cash was held abroad.

 But there are growing hopes that Apple might soon be able to bring back, or repatriate, this cash to the United States at a one-time lower tax rate if President Trump is able to get his tax plan through Congress.